hbz/laser3/documentation/fomantic-ui.md

 2.) install NVM (Node version manager for Windows) on Windows via installation file

+3.) restart windows before next step

-3.) install the latest Node.js via NVM version
+4.) install the latest Node.js via NVM version

     nvm install lts

+5.) list all the installed node versions with

+    nvm list

-4.) specify the node version you use
+6.) specify the node version you would like to use e.g. 18.16.0

     nvm use 18.16.0

 ## Update or Install Fomantic UI for the first time